saptak/saptak.github.io/_posts/2015-08-11-mirroring-datasets-hadoop-clusters-apache-falcon.markdown

 ![](http://www.dropbox.com/s/vpbine4pzyu4vo2/Screenshot%202015-08-10%2014.41.20.png?dl=1)

-In this tutorial we walked through the process of defining the cluster entities represing two different cluster and then mirroring datasets between them.
+In this tutorial we walked through the process of defining the cluster entities representing two different clusters and then mirroring the datasets between them.
 In the next tutorial we will work through defining various data feeds and processing them to refine the data.